XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Skeleton of 3 Problem Instances

-Of course, we shall give all details of this representation in the next chapters, but certainly you are comfortable to make the correspondence between the figure and the \xt code.
+Of course, we shall give all details of this representation in the next chapters, but certainly you are comfortable to make the correspondence between the figure and the \x3 code.
 If you pay attention to the constraints, you can detect that two of them are similar.
 Indeed, the list of supports (compatible pairs) between $x$ and $y$ is the same as that between $x$ and $z$.
-In \xt, it is possible to avoid such redundancy by using either the concept of constraint group or the attribute \att{as}.
+In \x3, it is possible to avoid such redundancy by using \begin{xl}either the concept of constraint group or the attribute \att{as}\end{xl}\begin{xc}the concept of constraint group\end{xc}.
 Also, because the three variables share the same type and the same domain, it is possible to avoid redundancy by using either the concept of variable array or the attribute \att{as}.
 We shall describe all these concepts in the next chapters.

 As a second illustration, we consider the arithmetic optimization example introduced in the \mzinc Tutorial: ``A banana cake which takes 250g of self-raising flour, 2 mashed bananas, 75g sugar and 100g of butter, and a chocolate cake which takes 200g of self-raising flour, 75g of cocoa, 150g sugar and 150g of butter.
 We can sell a chocolate cake for $\$4.50$ and a banana cake for $\$4.00$.
 And we have 4kg self-raising flour, 6 bananas, 2kg of sugar, 500g of butter and 500g of cocoa.
 The question is how many of each sort of cake should we bake for the fete to maximize the profit?''
-Here is how this small problem can be encoded in \xt.
+Here is how this small problem can be encoded in \x3.
 Surely, you can analyze this piece of code (if you are told that \verb!le! stands for ``less than or equal to'').
-Notice that any \xt element can be given the optional attribute \att{note}, which is used as a short comment.
+Notice that any \x3 element can be given the optional attribute \att{note}, which is used as a short comment.

 \begin{boxex} \begin{xcsp} <instance format="XCSP3" type="COP"> <variables> <var id="b" note="number of banana cakes"> 0..100 </var> <var id="c" note="number of chocolate cakes"> 0..100 </var> </variables> <constraints> <intension> le(add(mul(250,b),mul(200,c)),4000) </intension> <intension> le(mul(2,b),6) </intension> <intension> le(add(mul(75,b),mul(150,c)),2000) </intension> <intension> le(add(mul(100,b),mul(150,c)),500) </intension> <intension> le(mul(75,c),500) </intension> </constraints> <objectives> <maximize> add(mul(b,400),mul(c,450)) </maximize> </objectives> </instance> \end{xcsp} \end{boxex}